 Elections Canada Has Started Mailing Voter Information Cards

-- Electors who do not receive a card by Thursday, November 24, or whose card shows the incorrect information, can register or update their address online or contact the Elections Canada office.
+- Electors who do not receive a card by Saturday, June 3, or whose card shows the incorrect information, can register or update their address online or contact their Elections Canada office.

 - All electors can check now if they are registered or register or update their address by using the Online Voter Registration Service.

-- They can also visit elections.ca to find out where they can vote, including the location of the local Elections Canada office and of their assigned advance and election day polling stations.
+- They can also visit elections.ca and enter their postal code into the Voter Information Service box to find out where they can vote, including the location of the local Elections Canada office and of their assigned advance and election day polling stations.

-- Electors should contact the Elections Canada office in Mississauga–Lakeshore if:
+- Electors should contact the Elections Canada office in their riding if:

 - the name on their card contains an error

 - they receive a voter information card for a deceased person or someone who does not live at their address